 Expectations for your brand have never been higher—and they’re coming at you from every direction.
 Customers need this.
 Employees want that.
 Shareholders demand the other thing.
-Your job is to deliver meaningful and consistent experiences, regardless of market volatility, or risk getting swept aside.
+Your job is to deliver meaningful and consistent brand experiences, regardless of market volatility, or risk getting swept aside.
 That’s a lot to have on your plate.
 Always feeling like you’re reacting in the moment, putting out fires, playing defense.

 You should be in full-on panic mode.
 Except you’re not.